Ecosystems and resources at the heart of environmental stewardship

 Satuan : GJ

-Meanwhile, the fuel consumption target for 2025 was set at 426,032 GJ.
-Actual fuel consumption in 2025 totaled 387,301 GJ, which was 38,731 GJ below the established target.
+Meanwhile, the target for fuel oil (BBM) usage in 2025 was set at 375,691 GJ.
+Actual fuel oil usage was recorded at 336,960 GJ, or 38,731 GJ lower than the set target.

 WEGE supports the transition toward sustainable development through the gradual utilization of renewable energy, which has currently been implemented in modular factory facilities through the use of solar panels as part of efforts to improve energy efficiency and reduce carbon emissions.